zubinchopra/portaldocs/portal-sdk/generated/portalfx-skeleton.md

 <a name="skeleton-best-practices-onebox-stb-has-been-deprecated"></a>
 ### Onebox-stb has been deprecated

 Onebox-stb is no longer available.
 Please do not use it.
 Instead, migrate extensions to sideloading.
 For more information about sideloading, see [portalfx-extensions-testing-in-production-overview.md#sideloading](portalfx-extensions-testing-in-production-overview.md#sideloading).

-For help on migration, send an email to [ibiza-onboarding@microsoft.com](mailto:ibiza-onboarding@microsoft.com).
+For help on migration, send an email to
+ <a href="mailto:ibiza-onboarding@microsoft.com?subject=Help on Migration">mailto:ibiza-onboarding@microsoft.com?subject=Help on Migration</a>.

 * * *